gitlabhq/gitlabhq/doc/development/code_review.md

 there is any code to review, to get a second opinion on the chosen solution and implementation, and an extra pair of eyes looking for bugs, logic problems, or uncovered edge cases.
 The reviewer can be from a different team, but it is often useful to pick someone who knows the domain well.
+You can read more about the importance of involving reviewer(s) in the section on the responsibility of the author below.

 If you need some guidance (e.g. it's your first merge request), feel free to ask one of the [Merge request coaches][team].